Rule Enforcing Through Ordering: Analytic Solution

-where we drop the arguments from $\alpha^{\rm crit}(p,r^{2,1}, n_a, k)$ for brevity.
 This is because w.p. $1-p-q$ he pays $F$ and leaves.
-Otherwise, since all agents in front of him follow \icritstrategy{1}, he is forced to pay $Q$ w.p. $\alpha^{\rm crit}$.
-The remaining option is that he proceeds to the next \roundname, where his expected payment is $\mathcal{G}_a^{2}$.
-Strategy \icritstrategy{1} is chosen to minimize $a$'s expected payment (\ref{eq: rec exp payment}), since $\alpha^{\rm crit}\le \alpha$.
-Therefore, $a$ will follow it even in the first \roundname. \end{proof}
+Otherwise, since all agents in front of him follow \icritstrategy{w}, and he also follows \icritstrategy{w} from the second Round, his expected payment is $X^w(p,r^{w,1},n_a,k)$.